-Combines letrec-syntaxes with letrec-values: each trans-id and val-id is bound in all trans-exprs and val-exprs.
+Combines letrec-syntaxes with a variant of letrec-values: each trans-id and val-id is bound in all trans-exprs and val-exprs.

-The letrec-syntaxes+values form is the core form for local compile-time bindings, since forms like letrec-syntax and internal define-syntax expand to it.
-In a fully expanded expression (see §1.2.3.1 "Fully Expanded Programs"), the trans-id bindings are discarded and the form reduces to letrec, but letrec-syntaxes+values can appear in the result of local-expand with an empty stop list.
+The letrec-syntaxes+values form is the core form for local compile-time bindings, since forms like letrec-syntax and internal-definition contexts expand to it.
+In a fully expanded expression (see §1.2.3.1 "Fully Expanded Programs"), the trans-id bindings are discarded and the form reduces to a combination of letrec-values or let-values, but letrec-syntaxes+values can appear in the result of local-expand with an empty stop list.